miyanokomiya/no-mans-folly/README.md

 Terminologies are defined in `src/utils/terminology.ts`.
 `<AppText>` creates hints for terminologies when the text contains `[[KEYWORD]]` format.

+Some modifiers are available to adjust key text.

+- `(l)`: make key text lowercase.

 ### Feature flags
 Add feature flags in `src/composables/featureFlags.ts` if necessary.